nclient/NClient/README.md

 public class WeatherForecastController : ControllerBase, IWeatherForecastController { ... }
 ```
 The annotation in the interface instead of the controller allows you to put the interface in a separate assembly.
-Therefore, the client that will use this interface will not depend on the ASP.NET application.
+Therefore, the client useing this interface doesn`t depend on the ASP.NET application.
 #### Step 4 (optional): Create the interface for the client
 ```C#
 public interface IWeatherForecastClient : IWeatherForecastController { }
 ```
-This should be done if you want your client type not to contain "Сontroller" in the name or if you want to override some methods for the client (see `OverrideAttribute` in [Annotation](#features-annotation-override) section).
+You should do it if you want your client type not to contain "Сontroller" in the name or if you want to override some methods for the client (see `OverrideAttribute` in [Annotation](#features-annotation-override) section).
 There is no need to duplicate interface attributes, they are inherited.
 #### Step 5: Add NClient controllers to ServiceCollection in Startup.cs
 ```C#